Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/backsub.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Since we solved for the coefficients in reverse order, we reverse our list,
+<p>Since we solved for the coefficients in reverse order, we reverse our
-and return a column vector of the coefficients:</p>
+coefficient list, and return them as a column vector:</p>
 </div>

 {% highlight python %}